 A plan helps you avoid unnecessary time and tension.
 When it’s time to eat, it can be difficult to decide what to eat.
 You may suddenly find yourself standing in the kitchen looking at the ingredients.
 And you have no idea how to combine them into some kind of meal.
 You know you’re in a hurry because the lunch break is almost over and you’re already hungry.
 So, what to do?
 When you have a plan, you already have the things you need and use much less mental energy to prepare that dinner!

-2. Look for recipes that are suitable for people with allergies
+2. Look for meal prep plans for remote workers that are suitable for people with allergies

 Have you ever thought, “With food allergies, what can I eat?”.
 It’s not just you!
 When trying to adhere to any specific diet, people’s top request is for recipes.